toucansites/try-o-template-demo/contents/authors/anotherauthor/index.md

 ---
 type: author
-title: Toucansites
+title: AnotherAuthor
-description: Toucansites is a seasoned developer.
+description: AnotherAuthor is a seasoned developer.
 He specializes in DevOPS & automation with interests in technical writing and content creation
 priority: 1
 web: 'https://toucansites.com/'
 x: 'tiborbodecs'